Elugelab: Environment

-The land had palm trees and the surrounding marine had Heliopora coral growth which was home to Eurythoe complanata and Haplosyllis spongicola, most of which are now dead or dying.
+The land had palm trees and the surrounding marine had Heliopora coral growth which was home to Eurythoe complanata and Haplosyllis spongicola, most of which by 1954 were dead or dying.

 Explosion

 The fireball created by Ivy Mike had a maximum diameter of 5.8 to 6.56 km.
 This maximum is reached a number of seconds after the detonation and during this time the hot fireball invariably rises due to buoyancy.
 While still relatively close to the ground, the fireball had yet to reach its maximum dimensions and was thus approximately 5.2 km wide.

 The detonation produced a crater 1.9 km in diameter and 50 m deep where Elugelab had once been; the blast and water waves from the explosion (some waves up to 6.1 m high) stripped the test islands clean of vegetation, as observed by a helicopter survey within 60 minutes after the test, by which time the mushroom cloud had blown away.
 The island "became dust and ash, pulled upward to form a mushroom cloud that rose about 27 mi into the sky."
 The outcome of the test was reported to incoming president Dwight D. Eisenhower by Atomic Energy Commission Chairman, Gordon Dean, as follows: “The island of Elugelab is missing!”.

 According to Eric Schlosser, all that remained of Elugelab was a circular crater filled with seawater, more than 1 mi in diameter and "fifteen stories deep".
 The blast yielded 10.4 megatons of explosive energy, 700 times the energy that leveled central Hiroshima.
 Aerial footage of Elugelab and adjacent islands well before Mike shot at a time prior to the connecting causeway being created is available, as is footage after the causeway was finished that supported the diagnostic Krause-Ogle box light pipe system, with numerous trees removed in preparation of the shot also plainly evident, along with footage of the aforementioned helicopter survey of the Mike crater soon after the detonation, and finally, high-altitude footage of the crater accompanied with details of its depth – "175 ft deep" – equivalent to the height of a "17-story building" and with an area large enough to accommodate about "14 Pentagon buildings".

 The detonation also collapsed some natural crevices in the reef, some distance away from the rim of the crater.
 Full radioecology recovery surveys were documented before and after each test series.